training-up/grassroots-summit-2015/psf/psf-grant-proposal.md

 Grant Beneficiaries: We are an ad hoc group involved in groups of this kind who would like to build ties and help others do so as well.
-We include the Greg Wilson (Executive Director of the Software Carpentry Foundation), Cindee Madison (leading the Women in Technology program at NumFOCUS), Lukas Blakk (founder of the Ascend project), Leigh Honeywell (of the Ada Initiative), Mike Hoye (Firefox Engineering
+We include Greg Wilson (Executive Director of the Software Carpentry Foundation), Cindee Madison (leading the Women in Technology program at NumFOCUS), Lukas Blakk (founder of the Ascend project), Leigh Honeywell (of the Ada Initiative), Mike Hoye (Firefox Engineering